alexeysp11/delivery-service-csharp/docs/backend/courierbackend.md

 `courierbackend` is a backend service that is responsible for delivering orders to customers.

-The overall description of the [courier backend service](courierbackend.md) is that it controls the delivery process from the store to the customer.

-The [courier backend service](courierbackend.md) allows couriers to sign in to their account, scan the QR code on their delivery backpack to start the delivery process, manage deliveries from the store to the warehouse, receive notifications about incidents that occur during delivery, and report any incidents that occur on the job.
+The overall description of the [courier backend service](courierbackend.md) is that it controls the delivery process from the store to the customer, and allows couriers to sign in to their account, scan the QR code on their delivery backpack to start the delivery process, manage deliveries from the store to the warehouse, receive notifications about incidents that occur during delivery, and report any incidents that occur on the job.

 Other possible functionalities of the service include tracking courier performance metrics, managing courier schedules, scanning the QR code on the order, navigating to the delivery location, updating the delivery status in the app, and providing training resources for new couriers.

 ## Overall description of the system